jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 ==What is flow control?
 How does it work and why do we need it?==

 - Flow control refers to the process where a sender ensures that the receiver is not overloaded with information being sent.
-- Flow control is implemented through adjusting the window and timeout settings when transmitting data.
+- Flow control is implemented through use of the window header in TCP segments which indicates to the sender how much data the receiver can receive.

 ---

 57
 ==How TCP prevents from receiver's buffer to get overloaded with data?==

-- TCP will reduce the window - the number of Segments that will be sent prior to a confirmation being sent by the receiver if too many segments timeout (no confirmation is received) and need to be re-sent.
+- TCP will reduce the window - the number of Segments that will be sent prior to a confirmation being sent by the receiver.
+As a receiver's buffer fills with data waiting to be processed, the receiver will reduce the window size in acknowledgements being returned to the sender.

 ---

 58
 ==What is congestion avoidance?==

-- Congestion avoidance is where a router chooses the most efficient path to send information from 1 network location to another.
+- ==Congestion avoidance is where a router chooses the most efficient path to send information from 1 network location to another.==
+- Congestion avoidance is also implemented in the TCP protocol through the use of changing transmission windows.
+The protocol will monitor the amount of data loss (i.e, retransmissions) in the connection and will adjust the transmission window (how much data is sent over the connection before waiting for acknowledgements from the receiver) to minimize congestion.

 ---

 59
 **==What is network congestion?==**

-- When there is significant network congestion, the latency when transmitting data increases
+- Network congestion occurs when there is more data being transmitted on a network than there is capacity on the network to transmit that data.
+Typical consequences of network congestion are increased delays (latency), data loss, or the blocking of new connections.

 ---

 60
 How do transport layer protocols enable communication between processes?

-- There are 2 main transport layer protocols:  UDP ==(User Datagram Protocol)== and TCP ==(Transport Connection Protocol)==
+- There are 2 main transport layer protocols:  UDP ==(User Datagram Protocol)== and TCP ==(Transmission Control Protocol)==
 - The names of the PDUs are Datagram and Segment, respectively.
 - These protocols enable communication between processes by embedding requests and other data from the Application layer within the data payload of the PDUs.
-- ==check the header of the transport layer PDUs!!==
+- The headers of both protocol PDUs contain the source port, destination port, and checksum.
+- The Segment header will also contain flags such as SYN, ACK, FIN, window size, and sequence number.

 ---